chan107/chan107/README.md

   <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRnzB1xr0ZFTFxYuDse9TSOMZiUwGJ1w3ZSmA&s" height="100px"/> </a>

 >>>
-This project involved creating my own makeup filters, space distortion filters, art filters, game filters, etc., using the features provided by Effect House.
-It was a competition where I could freely create filters without any limitations on the number of creations for a certain period, and awards were given to the team with the highest views.
+I created various makeup, space distortion, art, and game filters using Effect House for a competition.
+The challenge allowed unlimited creations within a set period, with awards given to the team with the highest views.

-I finished the competition in 3rd place.